MortezaAnabestani/Berlin-Palimpsest/README.md

 (Replace the placeholders below with your favorite repositories — include short 1‑line descriptions and links.)

 - [Berlin-Palimpsest](https://github.com/MortezaAnabestani/Berlin-Palimpsest) — A personal collection of notes, maps, and experiments inspired by Berlin (this repo).
-- [project-name-1](https://github.com/MortezaAnabestani/project-name-1) — One-sentence description of what it does and why it matters.
-- [project-name-2](https://github.com/MortezaAnabestani/project-name-2) — One-sentence description; highlight a technical achievement or learning.

 ---